conradakunga/Blog/_posts/2025-07-22-sending-email-in-c-net-part-6-testing-smtp-locally.md

 In the age of spam and bots, it is very difficult to find an open [SMTP relay](https://www.mailjet.com/blog/email-best-practices/what-is-an-smtp-relay/).

-Also, perhaps you don't want to send an actual email over the internet to the recipient, but instead simulate the experience, perhaps in a test environment, to confirm that your email is sent as you expect.
+Also, perhaps you **don't want to send an actual email** over the internet to the recipient, but instead **simulate the experience**, perhaps in a **test** environment, to confirm that your email is generated and sent as you expect.

 One way is to **install and configure your own SMTP software**, like [sendmail](https://en.wikipedia.org/wiki/Sendmail).
 This, however, is probably overkill.

 A much simpler option is to use the [PaperCut](https://github.com/ChangemakerStudios/Papercut-SMTP) docker image.

-This consists of an SMTP server and a user interface that allows you to see exactly how your email was delivered.
+This consists of an **SMTP server** and a **user interface** that allows you to see exactly how your email was delivered.

 Let us create a scenario where we need to send a number of emails.